 The accepted laboratory tests include:

-Lack of concentration is the most common of mental impairments caused by HIV/AIDS medications.
+Lack of concentration is the most common mental impairment caused by HIV/AIDS medications.
 Headaches, fatigue, insomnia, and confusion can all contribute to difficulty with concentrating and being able to complete tasks.

 It is important for you and your doctor to note the medications you are taking and any difficulties that you are having due to your medication and treatment in your disability application.